OpenSourceEconomics/respy/README.rst

 ----

 ``respy`` is an open source framework written in Python for the simulation and estimation of some finite-horizon discrete choice dynamic programming models.
-The models which can be represented in ``respy`` are called Eckstein-Keane-Wolpin models, named after three noteworthy researchers in this research area.
+The group of models which can be currently represented in ``respy`` are called Eckstein-Keane-Wolpin models (Aguirregabiria and Mira (2010))

 What makes ``respy`` powerful is that it allows to build and solve structural models in minutes whose development previously took years.
 The design of ``respy`` allows the researcher to flexibly add the following components to her model.

 - **Any number of two or more choices** (e.g., working alternatives, schooling, home production, retirement) where each choice may yield a wage, may allow for experience